pforret/blog.splashing/_topic/country/guatemala.md

 ---
 # Guatemala

 Guatemala, officially the Republic of Guatemala, is a country in Central America.
-It is bordered to the north and west by Mexico; to the northeast by Belize and the Caribbean; to  the east by Honduras; to the southeast by El Salvador and to the south by the Pacific Ocean.
-With an estimated population of around 17.6 million, Guatemala is the most populous country in  Central America and the 11th most populous country in the Americas.
-It is a representative democracy with its capital and largest city being Nueva Guatemala de la  Asunción, also known as Guatemala City, the most populous city in Central America.
+It is bordered to the north and west by Mexico, to the northeast by Belize, to the east by  Honduras, and to the southeast by El Salvador.
+It is hydrologically bordered to the south by the Pacific Ocean and to the northeast by the Gulf of  Honduras.
+The territory of modern Guatemala hosted the core of the Maya civilization, which extended across  Mesoamerica; in the 16th century, most of this was conquered by the Spanish and claimed as part of  the viceroyalty of New Spain.

 ## Unsplash photos